The services below will increase your security and reduce your surveillance by governments and advertisers.

 - I prefer to turn off cookies completely, and use the Cookie Whitelist add-on to only accept cookies from specific sites where I login

-- You can install a extension like Adblock Plus (Firefox, Chrome) to block ads, thereby reducing the amount of information collected by advertisers
+- You can install a extension like uBlock Origin (Firefox, Chrome) to block ads, thereby reducing the amount of information collected by advertisers

 - The HTTPs Everywhere is an extension for the Firefox and Chrome browsers, made by the Electronic Frontiers Foundation.
 It encrypts your communications with many major websites, giving you a basic level of web browsing privacy.